Shivanjal-in/Sales_data/README.md

 Sales Data Dashboard – Power BI Insights
 Welcome to the Sales_data repository!
 This project transforms raw sales figures into meaningful stories using Power BI.
 It’s built for anyone who wants to explore business performance through interactive visuals—whether you're a student, a data enthusiast, or a decision-maker.

-🚀 What This Dashboard Offers
+🚀 What This Dashboard Offers:

 Interactive Reports: Filter by region, product category, or time period to uncover trends.

 KPIs That Matter: Track revenue, growth, and customer behavior at a glance.